 The other forms of Harassment are Class 1 Misdemeanors.
 A Class 1 Misdemeanor is punishable by up to 6 months in jail, a fine of up to $2,500, and up to 3 years of probation.

 Harassment can be made worse, however.
 If the alleged victim was granted an order of protection or injunction against harassment against you, and that order has been served and is valid and you commit Harassment, then you can be charged with Aggravated Harassment.
 Aggravated Harassment is a Class 6 Felony.
 A Class 6 Felony is punishable by 4 months to 2 years in prison, a fine of up to $150,000 plus surcharges and up to 3 years of probation.
 A second or subsequent conviction for this would be a Class 5 Felony, and if you have prior felony convictions could lead to longer mandatory prison sentences.

 Another form of Aggravated Harassment occurs when you have a prior conviction for a domestic violence offense against the same alleged victim.
 This form of Aggravated Harassment is a Class 5 Felony.

 Regardless of whether it is a felony or a misdemeanor, a conviction for harassment can have long lasting effects on your life.
 Arizona does not have expungement, and so a conviction will stay with you forever.
-If you are facing Harassment charges in any Court in the State, you need an aggressive, knowledgeable, and experienced attorney to assist you in getting the best possible result in your case.
-Contact the AZ Defenders today for a free consultation by calling 480-248-7666 or contact us online.
+If you are facing harassment charges in any Court in the State, you need an aggressive, knowledgeable, and experienced Phoenix harassment attorney to assist you in getting the best possible result in your case.
+Contact the AZ Defenders today for a free consultation by calling 480-456-6400 or contact us online.